 Sometimes, in an attempt to avoid liability, parties will try to make negotiations take as long as possible.
 You may inform a manufacturer that their product injured you, and they may respond by asking for proof.
 Such a situation can turn into a back and forth between you and the manufacturer where every time you submit evidence, they string you along, asking for more or different proof.
 In another situation, they may accept your evidence but repeatedly give you lowball settlement offers.
 The idea behind this tactic is to take up as much of a statute of limitations as possible.
 They hope that it will be too late to initiate legal proceedings by the time you hire a lawyer.

 If you immediately hire an attorney, however, you can avoid this.
 Knowing that you have an attorney on your side and can initiate legal proceedings whenever you need to, the opposing party will take your claim seriously and try to resolve it as soon as they can.

 Do You Need to File a California Products Liability Claim?

 If you are considering filing a product liability claim in California, don’t let the statute of limitations jeopardize your case.
-Instead, hire an experienced product liability attorney as soon as possible to help right the wrong that you suffered.
-The product liability attorneys at Saeedian Law Group have the experience necessary to advocate for your claim from start to finish.
+Instead, hire an experienced personal injury attorney as soon as possible to help right the wrong that you suffered.
+The personal injury attorneys at Saeedian Law Group have the experience necessary to advocate for your claim from start to finish.
 Whether your claim quickly settles out of court or the offending manufacturer vows to take the claim to trial, our team can help.
 We have helped our clients recover millions in damages throughout the years and are eager to make sure that you recover the damages you deserve.
-Check out our case results and testimonials pages for more information about our wealth of prior experience, then reach out for a free consultation.
+Check out our case results and testimonials page for more information about our wealth of prior experience, then reach out for a free consultation.

 Your injury is not your fault, so why should you have to pay for it?
 Hold the offending party accountable.
 Contact Saeedian Law Group today!